spacemudd/webagent-scanner/README.md

 **A web agent is a link between the browser and the internals of the computer.**

 Further read: https://wicg.github.io/webusb/ - Chrome's WebUSB API.
 This also limited to Chrome.

-# What is happening

-This web agent, when executed, opens a web server on port `8087`, such as navigating to `https://localhost:8087` will allow you to communicate with the app and return the appropriate response.

 # Roadmap